 Are you due to give birth soon?
-If you’ve managed your pregnancy during this pandemic then props to you – that can’t have been easy!
+Whatever your experience of pregnancy, it may not have been easy!
 You’ve been growing your baby for 9 months and soon you’ll be meeting them.
-It’s an exciting and daunting time, with so much to consider too.
+It’s an exciting and daunting time, with much to consider too.

 To help take some of the pressure off, we’ve compiled a list of the things that you might want to pack into your hospital bag for giving birth: